 Skip to content

-Visiting the Turtle Hospital in the Florida Keys
+Visiting the Turtle Hospital in Marathon, Florida

 Did you know that there are seven sea turtle species around the world and five of the species are found in Florida?
 One of the best places to see them is the veterinary turtle hospital that cares for sick and injured sea turtles in the Florida Keys.
 See our tips for visiting the turtle hospital.